CivicTechMTL/Overview/README.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the organizing team immediately.

 #TODO : MAKE TABLE OF CONTENTS AND TRANSATE TO FRENCH
+- link to team
+- link to master roadmap
+- link to volunteer onboarding